nescalas/proposals-2017/long-gehard-mike-validating-domain-objects-with-cats.md

 ## Abstract

 One common problem in any application is the validation of user input.
-This talk will outline one approach using the Validated data type from the Cats library.
-Attendees will come away with an understanding of how to use the library via a simple demonstration.
+This talk will outline several approaches: exceptions, Try, Option, Either and finally Validated from Cats.
+Attendees will come away with an understanding of the pros/cons of each approach and see a demo of each approach in a small example.

 ## Description

 The life of a developer would be much easier if we didn't have to deal with pesky users trying to break out software at every turn.
-In order to keep the hordes from breaking down the gates of our pristine software castles, implementing validations for user entered data is of the utmost importance.
+In order to keep the unclean hordes of users from breaking down the gates of our pristine software castles, implementing validations for user entered data is of the utmost importance.

-In this talk, attendees will see one way to implement a functional validation layer using the Validated data type from the Cats library.
-Along the way we will talk about what goes into a good validation library, the mistakes we made when writing our code and even throw in some functional patterns from the Cats library.
+In this talk, attendees will see multiple ways to implement validations using various data types from both core Scala and the Cats library.
+Along the way we will talk about the pros/cons of each approach, what goes into a good validation library, the mistakes we made when writing our code and even throw in some functional patterns from the Cats library.

 ## Notes